3.2. How to Make an Inheritance Tax Declaration

 No declaration is necessary if the gross assets of the deceased are less than €50,000 (€3,000 other heirs), provided the inheritors have not previously benefited from a gift from the deceased, called a donation.

-These thresholds apply before the deduction of any debts outstanding against the estate, but after deducting any gifts made during their lifetime, provided they were declared the tax authority (or notaire) at the time they were made.
+Accordingly, these thresholds apply before the deduction of any debts outstanding against the estate, but after deducting any gifts made during their lifetime, provided they were declared to the tax authority at the time they were made.

 Neither is it necessary to make an inheritance tax declaration if husband and wife have entered into a French marriage contract régime de communauté universelle with the clause d’attribution intégrale.

-Nevertheless, the property will need to be transferred into the sole name of the surviving spouse, something which can only be done by a notaire.
+Nevertheless, the surviving spouse will normally wish the property to be transferred into their sole name (although not compulsory), something which can only be done by a notaire.

 It may also be necessary to verify with the notaire that there is nothing in your case that warrants a declaration, e.g. life insurance policy beyond exemption threshold, assets held outside of the marriage contract.